QCBSRworkshops/QCBSRworkshops.github.io/README.md

 To edit these pages, modify the file of your choice in `content/english/` or in `content/french`.

+To add images or data that can be referenced and used in the website, place files in `static/images` or `static/data`.

+To edit the layout of a given page or section, edit the .html file in `themes/airspace-hugo/layouts/` that is referenced as the layout in the YAML header of the .md file containing the page content.
+You can also make your own html layout for a new page, as we did for the R Symposium and the Workshop pages.

 ## Building the website

 1. Set your working directory to the website repository folder, or simply open the R project `website.Rproj`.